Weak gluteal muscles have wide-reaching implications up and down the kinetic chain.

-The most common symptom of trigger points in the gluteus maximus is pain in the lower back.
+Pain is typically felt in the lower back and can mimic bursitis of the hip, with pain experienced at the site of the coccygeal bone and of the gluteal crease.
 We also note that the glutes can tend to get overlooked by some therapists, understandably, as this is a sensitive area to treat.

 Ask your therapist about trigger points!